 The MSC today

-Today, the New Zealand Mountain Safety Council (MSC) is a national organisation with a mandate from our member organisations to encourage safe participation in land-based outdoor activities.
+The New Zealand Mountain Safety Council (MSC) is a national organisation with a mandate to encourage safe participation in land-based outdoor activities.
 It does this through the development and promotion of safety messaging, by identifying and responding to insights provided by the ongoing collection and analysis of data, and by building partnerships with relevant organisations.

-- Enable people to enjoy their recreation safely in the outdoors.
+Enabling people to enjoy their outdoors recreation safely.

 - Professionalism: We will collaborate with the rest of the outdoor sector and share what we know.

 - Integrity: We will be open and honest in everything we do.

 - Trust: We will be the organisation people look to for how to get prepared and stay safe outdoors.